The Best Uncrowded Ski Resorts in the U.S.

 Mad River Glen, Vermont

-Escape the crowded slopes of mainstream resorts and head to Mad River Glen in Vermont for an authentic skiing experience.
+Escape the crowded slopes of mainstream resorts and head to Mad River Glen in Vermont for an authentic New England ski experience.
 Known for its challenging terrain and unique cooperative ownership, Mad River Glen limits the number of skiers, ensuring a more intimate and relaxed atmosphere.
 Operated ‘by skiers, for skiers,’ no snowboarding is allowed here; however, that’s particularly why many East Coasters like it.
 It helps keep the crowds down and the lift lines short.

-Mad River Glen is another small but mighty ski area offering up cliff drops, tree runs, and a community feel that you won’t find like this on any multi-resort pass.
+Mad River Glen is another small but mighty ski area offering up cliff drops, tree runs, and a community feel that you won’t find on any multi-resort pass.
 The single chair is one of its main attractions, leading to terrain with vertical that is not to be messed with, even by Western standards.
-In fact, we recently named it one of the best East Coast ski resorts for powder skiing.
+In fact, we’ve named it one of the best East Coast ski resorts for powder skiing.
 After skiing, hit the pub for a beer tasting or sign up for a late-night snowshoe.
 Discover why Mad River Glen is a favorite among New England ski enthusiasts.

 » View Mad River Glen Lodging Options